Lesson 2 : PROC SQL : Joins

 This tutorial is designed for beginners who want to get started with PROC SQL Joins.
 It explains different types of joins and the equivalent data step merge code for these joins.
+This tutorial includes several examples to help you practice and become proficient in PROC SQL Joins.

 Advantages of PROC SQL Joins over Data Step Merging

-1. PROC SQL joins do not require sorted tables (data sets), while you need to have two data sets sorted when using MERGE statement
+1. PROC SQL joins do not require sorted tables (data sets), while you need to have two data sets sorted when using Merge Statement

 2. PROC SQL joins do not require that common variable have the same name in the data sets you are joining, while you need to have common variable name listed in BY option when using MERGE statement.